T Bar Row Muscles Worked

 15.Rowing Machine

 The rowing machine is a cardio machine that also works the back muscles.
-This is a good option for people who want to get a full-body workout.

 • Adjust the seat so that your legs are fully extended when you place your feet on the footrests.